docker/docs/ee/dtr/admin/install/system-requirements.md

 You can install DTR on-premises or on a cloud provider.
 To install DTR, all nodes must:
-* Be a worker node managed by Universal Control Plane 3.0.0 or newer
+* Be a worker node managed by Universal Control Plane 3.0.0 or newer.
 * Have a fixed hostname.

 ### Minimum requirements